True (Spandau Ballet song): Background and writing

 In 1981, Spandau Ballet guitarist/songwriter Gary Kemp met Altered Images lead singer Clare Grogan and felt an "instant connection" in part due to their conversations about writers.
 For his birthday that year, she gave him a copy of the novel Lolita by Vladimir Nabokov, whom they had discussed.
 He intended the relationship to be platonic since he already had a girlfriend, but he was also competing for her attention with two other men: actor John Gordon Sinclair, who starred with her in Gregory's Girl, and artist David Band, who had designed cover art for Altered Images; he would later do so for Spandau Ballet with the single "Communication".

 Spandau Ballet's first album, Journeys to Glory, was released in 1981.
 It reflected their desire to represent the clientele of the trendy London nightclub the Blitz with its focus on what Kemp called "white European disco music".
 Their second album, Diamond, had a successful stab at funk with its lead single, "Chant No. 1 (I Don't Need This Pressure On)", but otherwise disappointed critics with its more experimental material.
 The poor chart performance of its next two singles, "Paint Me Down" and "She Loved Like Diamond", resulted in a remix of its more pop-sounding track "Instinction", which became a number 10 hit on the UK Singles Chart in spring 1982.
 That rebound brought a stark realisation for Kemp: the nightclub crowd Spandau Ballet originally catered to was no longer interested in them.

-He told John Wilson in a Mastertapes interview in 2013 that, because they were unable keep the audience they initially attracted, "[t]here was a sense of, '[w]e have to move on from here,'" a desire to expand to a broader audience.
-This later inspired the "True" lyric "I bought a ticket to the world". allowing him to focus more on the melody.
+Kemp told John Wilson in a Mastertapes interview in 2013 that, because they were unable to keep the audience they initially attracted, "[t]here was a sense of, '[w]e have to move on from here,'" a desire to expand to a broader audience.
+This later inspired the "True" lyric "I bought a ticket to the world".
+He suddenly felt free to compose pop music without concern for its danceability, which allowed him to focus more on the melody.
 He told Creem magazine in 1984, "For the first time, I was trying to write songs that were emotional release for me—me just writing about myself and the way I felt."

 Kemp was primarily listening to soul artists Marvin Gaye and Al Green as he developed songs for the band's next album.
 His love of their music factored heavily into writing the title track, even to the point of paying tribute to Gaye on a first-name basis: